 Design quality should be considered throughout the evolution and assessment of individual proposals.
 Early discussion between applicants, the local planning authority and local community about the design and style of emerging schemes is important for clarifying expectations and reconciling local and commercial interests.
 Applicants should work closely with those affected by their proposals to evolve designs that take account of the views of the community.
 Applications that can demonstrate early, proactive and effective engagement with the community should be looked on more favourably than those that cannot.

 Local planning authorities should ensure that they have access to, and make appropriate use of, tools and processes for assessing and improving the design of development.
-These include workshops to engage the local community, design advice and review arrangements, and assessment frameworks such as Building for a Healthy Life51.
+The primary means of doing so should be through the preparation and use of local design codes, in line with the National Model Design Code.
+For assessing proposals there is a range of tools including workshops to engage the local community, design advice and review arrangements, and assessment frameworks such as Building for a Healthy Life54.
 These are of most benefit if used as early as possible in the evolution of schemes, and are particularly important for significant projects such as large scale housing and mixed use developments.
-In assessing applications, local
+In

-49 Planning policies for housing should make use of the Government’s optional technical standards for accessible and adaptable housing, where this would address an identified need for such properties.
+52 Planning policies for housing should make use of the Government’s optional technical standards for accessible and adaptable housing, where this would address an identified need for such properties.
 Policies may also make use of the nationally described space standard, where the need for an internal space standard can be justified.